• Skip to primary navigation

 This makes a colorful Android world.
 HTC Android phones may have some unique features.
 LG can customize it to get some unique features.

-Samsung is infamous of adding too many useless (sometimes also unique) feature to Android phones.
+Samsung is infamous for adding too many useless (sometimes also unique) features to Android phones.

 But the backlash of many half-baked unique features in Galaxy S4 dragged Samsung “back to basics” in Galaxy S5.